 Taking care of a tooth filling to maintain a beautiful smile

 Tooth decay is the biggest threat to your oral health.
-According to the Centers for Disease Control and Prevention, at least 92% of adults have had at least one cavity.
-If you’re one of the 92%, then most likely, you have had a filling to stop the decay and restore tooth strength.
-Here’s what you need to know to ensure your tooth stays strong and healthy.
+According to the Centers for Disease Control and Prevention, at least 92% of adults have had one cavity.
+If you’re one of the 92%, you most likely have had a filling to stop the decay and restore tooth strength.
+You need to know to ensure your tooth stays strong and healthy.

 - Always brush twice a day thoroughly with fluoride toothpaste, and floss daily.